MicrosoftDocs/memdocs/sccm/core/plan-design/configs/site-and-site-system-prerequisites.md

 **Computer memory:**

--   The computer that hosts this site system role must have a minimum of 5% of the computers available memory free to enable the site system role to process requests.
+-   The computer that hosts this site system role must have a minimum of 5% of the computer's available memory free to enable the site system role to process requests.

--   When this site system role is co-located with another site system role that has this same requirement, this memory requirement for the computer does not increase, but remains at a minimum of 5%.
+-   When this site system role is co-located with another site system role that has this same requirement, this memory requirement for the computer doesn't increase, but remains at a minimum of 5%.

 ###  <a name="bkmk_2012FSPpreq"></a> Fallback status point
-**Requires the default IIS configuration with the following additions:**
+The default IIS configuration is required with the following additions:

 -   IIS 6 Management Compatibility:

     -   IIS 6 Metabase Compatibility

 ###  <a name="bkmk_2012MPpreq"></a> Management point
-**Windows Server Roles and Features:**
+**Windows Server roles and features:**

 -   .NET Framework 4.5.2